4D3N Homestay

 Our office in Sapa Town is your base.
 Drop in before the trek or use our facilities when you return.

-Good fitness is required.
-You'll walk 15–18 km per day with 300–500 m elevation changes.
-No technical climbing, but sustained uphill and downhill sections.
-Regular gym-goers, hikers, and cyclists typically complete it comfortably.
+A reasonable level of fitness is required.
+You'll walk roughly 6–15 km per day — Day 2 has the one real climb, up to the Ban Lech / Tiger Mountain ridge, and Day 4 is an easy ~6 km along the river.
+No technical climbing, but sustained uphill and downhill sections on the middle days.
+Regular walkers and hikers complete it comfortably.
 If in doubt, message us — we'll assess your fitness honestly.

 We take trails that bypass Sapa Town's most-visited viewpoints and go through 8 remote villages — My Son, Thanh Phu, Nam Toong, Ban Ho, among others — that almost no standard operators visit.
 You may not see another foreign trekking group for the full 4 days.